robjohnnoble/robjohnnoble.github.io/_pages/research.md

 I have created a sophisticated spatial computational model of tumour population genetics that can simulate a range of tissue architectures within a common mathematical framework.
 By parametrizing this model using information derived from histopathological image analysis, I have shown that differences in tumour architecture can explain the variety of evolutionary modes observed in human cancers, including four archetypal “oncoevotypes” [1].
-This work thus provides a simple, mechanistic explanation for a wide range of empirical observations.
+In close collaboration with laboratory biologists, I have further investigated ecological interactions between cancer clones including facultative parasitism [2].

 I am extending my modelling framework towards a general systematic understanding of somatic evolution.
 To test predictions and refine research questions, I will continue to use molecular data, in collaboration with bioinformaticians, experts in histopathological image analysis, and specialists in multi-region sequencing of tumours and heathy tissue.

-Collaborators include [Jakob Kather](https://jnkather.github.io) (RWTH University Hospital, Aachen).
+Collaborators include [Jakob Kather](https://jnkather.github.io) (RWTH University Hospital, Aachen) and [Ula Hibner](https://www.igmm.cnrs.fr/en/team/vhc-et-cancer/) (IGMM, Montpellier).

 ### References:

 1. Noble *et al.* [Spatial structure governs the mode of tumour evolution.](https://www.biorxiv.org/content/10.1101/586735v1) (In revision)
+2. Noble *et al.* [Paracrine behaviors arbitrate parasite-like interactions between tumor subclones.][https://www.biorxiv.org/content/10.1101/2020.12.14.422649v2] (Submitted)

 ## Forecasting tumour evolution